 Here are tips for keeping blood level low.

 - Stick with standard drinks.
 Each has the same amount of pure alcohol.
 So it’s easier to keep track of your intake of pure alcohol that way.

 - Sip your drinks.

 - Remember that women can’t drink as much as a man.

 - Have a non-alcoholic drink between alcoholic ones.

 - Pace your drinks.
 A general rule of thumb is no more than one alcoholic drink per hour.

-- Accept an alcoholic drink only when it fits your consumption schedule.
+- Accept an alcoholic drink only when it fits your drinking schedule.

 Now you know that there’s alcohol in cough syrup.